vldstassh/Test-your-CPU-and-GPU/README.md

 # Test-your-CPU-and-GPU
+Most of us enjoy testing our device hardware capabilities.

 This software intends to measure the computational performance of your CPU or GPU using mathematical workloads.
 It has two separate benchmarks: one for the CPU and one for the GPU.
 Both tests use computation rather than graphics rendering or operations with files, therefore giving you insights about your raw processing speed.

 The CPU benchmark uses a prime number sieve algorithm.
 It continuously calculates prime numbers for 2 minutes, measuring how many primes can be found per second.
 Because the workload is entirely mathematical and distributed across all CPU cores, it takes most of the processor's attention and provides a realistic measure of multi-core performance.